 The hearing will be held:

 7:00 PM, Monday, November 5, 2018

 Old Lyme, CT 06371

-Final action on the Amendment is scheduled to occur in early February for implementation in 2018.
-For more information on the amendment, please contact Caitlin Starks, at firstname.lastname@example.org or 703.842.0740.
-For more information specific to the Connecticut hearing, please contact the DEEP Marine Fisheries Division by email at email@example.com, by mail at PO Box 719, Old Lyme, CT 06371 or by telephone at 860.434.6043 between the hours of 8:30 AM and 4:30 PM, Monday through Friday.
+For more information about the hearing location please contact the DEEP Marine Fisheries Program by email at firstname.lastname@example.org, by mail at PO Box 719, Old Lyme, CT 06371 or by telephone at 860.434.6043 between the hours of 8:30 AM and 4:30 PM, Monday through Friday.

 The Connecticut Department of Energy and Environmental Protection is an Affirmative Action/Equal Opportunity Employer that is committed to requirements of the Americans with Disabilities Act.
 Any person with a disability who may need information in an alternative format may contact the agency's ADA Coordinator at 860-424-3194, or at email@example.com.
 Any person with limited proficiency in English, who may need information in another language, may contact the agency's Title VI Coordinator at 860-424-3035, or at firstname.lastname@example.org.
 Any person with a hearing impairment may call the State of Connecticut relay number - 711.
 Discrimination complaints may be filed with DEEP's Title VI Coordinator.
 Requests for accommodations must be made at least two weeks prior to any agency hearing, program or event.